wynwxst/Checkra1n.py/README.md

 well it's checkm8 only

+# Must do
+after cloning cd into the folder and type `python main.py` type 0 into `$ ` to install dependencies

 # Steps
 For the menu, simply follow installation for the instant checkra1n cd to the folder and type `cpbin.lnk` (allows you to just type checkra1n from anywhere, boot flags not supported yet)